jason-priestley/angular-testing/README.md

 # angular-testing
-testing ground for learning of Angular and Angular practices
+Testing ground for learning of Angular and Angular practices